 - Senior Management

-I have been working at Tableau Software full-time (More than a year)
+I have been working at Tableau Software full-time (More than 3 years)

 Get this page going by posting a photo.
 It only takes a second, and your photos are anonymous.Share a Photo

 I applied through an employee referral.
 The process took 6 weeks.
 I interviewed at Tableau Software (Kirkland, WA (US)) in May 2015.